sarbal/BINF_tut/lessons/lesson1.md

-To set your working diretory:
+To set your working directory:
 ```
 setwd("cloud/project")
 ```